bullhornfixie/CV-1/README.md

 I'm able to quickly build rapport with people and engage on a personal level.
 When I started out as a portfolio manager, I had no clients and the company offered me an orphan client base.
 Over 12 months I revived over 100 clients from dormant to active through my relationship building ability.

 ### Self Starter
 In 2018, I wanted to live in Barcelona for the summer.
 So I hired a Spanish teacher in England, found an apartment, and then got on a plane.
-My apartment fell through hours after arriving and I stayed in a hotel with a terrace for 2 nights to work out a plan B. Here, I made a group of local friends, managed to source a new apartment, found a co-working space to run my business, brought a bike, enrolled in Spanish night school and met a Spanish girlfriend...in 2 weeks!
+My apartment fell through hours after arriving and I stayed in a hotel with a social terrace for 2 nights to work out a plan B. Here, I made a group of local friends, managed to source a new apartment, found a co-working space to run my business, brought a bike, enrolled in Spanish night school and met a Spanish girlfriend...in 2 weeks!
 This gave me the confidence that I could be dropped in a foreign situation and make it work.

 ### Problem Solving
 When I brought my first property, it transpired the partioning wall ajoining my bedroom and a neighbouring flat had 0 insulation and there was a constant inflow of noise from talking and their TV.
 On being quoted £5k to rectify with soundproofing, I decided to take matters in my own hands and do the job myself.
 After a lot of googling, I designed a soundproof wall by creating 6 panels with a sandwich structure.
 Each side used Gyproc plasterboard with a vinyl sheet filling.
 You cannot drill holes in the panels so the mesaurements and cutting had to be precise then sealed with soundproof glue.
 After engineering the wall and completing the job, it was professionally plastered and watertight from nosie leaks - problem solved for £500!